-Note that if your first conviction occurred more than ten years before your second, the State will sentence you as a first-time offender.
+Note that if your first conviction occurred more than ten years before your second, you will be sentenced as a first-time offender.

 What is Different About a Second DWI?

 The per se Blood Alcohol Content (BAC) limit in New Jersey is 0.08%.
-For first offenders, there is a distinction between drivers with a BAC between 0.08% and 0.10%, 0.10% and 0.15% and a BAC of 0.15% or higher.
-Convicted of DWI with a BAC higher than 0.150% and you will be subjected to higher fines and a longer period of license revocation.
-As a result, there is more flexibility with first offense cases.
+There is no longer a distinction for the alcohol level.
+If you are over the per se limit of 0.08%, you will be convicted and you will be subjected to higher fines and a longer period of license revocation.

-For second offense cases, New Jersey does not make that distinction.
 If you are convicted with a BAC of 0.08% or above, or if the State proves that you were DWI based on your physical behavior, your New Jersey Driving privileges will be suspended for 1 to 2 years.
-You will have to install an ignition interlock device in your car for 2-4 years after your suspensions.
+You will have to install an ignition interlock device in your car for 2-4 years after your suspension.
 Fines are higher, and you will have to go to jail for a minimum of 2 days and a maximum of 90 days.
 In addition, you must perform 180 hours of community service.